3D Commerce

 But templates have limits.
 If your product has complex configuration logic (certain options only work with certain other options), if you need materials that actually look like your real materials, or if you want the configurator to feel like a natural part of your site rather than an embedded widget, you'll hit those limits quickly.

 Custom configurators cost more and take longer, but they're built around your actual product, your actual rules, and your actual store.
-You own the code, the models, everything.
+The finished configurator is yours.
 No monthly licensing fees, no platform lock-in.
 Learn more about custom vs. template options.

 The right choice depends on your product complexity and your growth plans.
 A template might be a smart way to test the concept.
 But if you already know your product is complex and this is a core part of your sales experience, custom is usually the better investment.